Soundiiz is performing a matching process between your source and destination catalogs.

 - Search and complete your rule creation

-You can easily select the platform where to look at it and found the element you want by:
+You can easily select the platform where to look and find the element you want by:

 - For Tracks